 In both books, Smith displayed why the path to a just society started with profit-seeking individuals.
 He perceived that the orderliness and honesty that business required would spillover into a more virtuous society that is dependent on the interaction of consumers and businesses in markets rather than government.

-And that returns me to traffic lights. i wonder if we need to be careful about government taking over “beneficient” acts.
+And that returns me to traffic lights.
+I wonder if we need to be careful about government taking over “beneficent” acts.
 Is a society (and an island) more virtuous when individuals have the opportunity to enjoy doing good?